lil-brumski/Student_Database/README.md

 * It's supposed to be an admission system that admits students based on their qualifications.

+* Run `pkg install clang cmake' to download necessary tools for running this project.

 * Download this project using `$ git clone https://github.com/lil-brumski/Student_Database.git` inside any working terminal/command line.

 * `$ cd Student_Database/`